Does TMJ surgery work as an effective treatment for Wrentham, MA patients?

 Wrentham, MA area patients who have been diagnosed with TMJ disorder (TMD) are often interested in working with a dentist to determine the best possible treatment for improving their quality of life.
 Patients may have a lot of questions for their dentist: What is this condition?
 Is TMJ chronic?
 Does surgery work as effective treatment?
 These questions can be answered by our professionals.

-Dr. Ross Palioca describes the TMJ as the joint that hinges the jaw.
+Dr. Rawat describes the TMJ as the joint that hinges the jaw.
 Also called the temporomandibular joint, it can start to malfunction and result in problems such as:

 - Clicking jaw